Risk Factors for Wandering and Elopement in Nursing Homes

 Nursing Home Liability

 An injury or other type of harm suffered during a wandering incident could implicate the nursing home in a potential lawsuit for neglect.
-If the victim is able to prove negligence, a lawsuit could cost the nursing home thousands of dollars.
+If a nursing home elopement lawyer is able to prove negligence, a lawsuit could cost the nursing home thousands of dollars.
+Examples of nursing home negligence leading to wandering and elopement include:

 Negligence and Duty of Care